chen-gz/stm32u5lib/readme.md

 I am plan to redesign and updateh library with self-loop test for the future.
 Currently the USB function does not work well.
 I will make it work when I have time.

+**redesign** Redesign for the interface are planned.
+A lot of aysnc function with be supported and tested.
+All function with async will default with timeout function to ensure the function will not block the system.

 ### Known Issues